Best Techniques for Emptying an Ostomy Pouch - Share Yours!

 Jun 11, 2012 6:04 pm

-My method is the following: I stand up in the front of the toilet, roll down my Hollister flaps, squeeze to open. secure the opening with a double piece of toilet paper, sit down on the toilet and let it run out.
-Than I stand up again and poor water into the bag, once again securing the opening with a piece of toilet paper and the bag will be nice and clean.
-I have not have a failure for many months.
-When traveling I take a little medicine bottle with me.
-When visiting I usually clean the bag as described by some as: using toilet paper rolled up and clean the bag as far in as possible.
-My method at home serves me well also when travelling and it has made me more confidant and experience very few problems.
+My method is the following: I stand up in front of the toilet, roll down my Hollister flaps, squeeze to open, secure the opening with a double piece of toilet paper, sit down on the toilet, and let it run out.
+Then I stand up again and pour water into the bag, once again securing the opening with a piece of toilet paper, and the bag will be nice and clean.
+I have not had a failure for many months.
+When traveling, I take a little medicine bottle with me.
+When visiting, I usually clean the bag as described by some: using toilet paper rolled up and cleaning the bag as far in as possible.
+My method at home serves me well also when traveling, and it has made me more confident and experience very few problems.
 Regards to you all.
 Opa Ray

 spiritgirl65